A calculus for flow categories: A calculus of flow category moves

-\begin{proof} By a theorem of Serre \cite{Serre} we get that $\pi^{st}_k$ does not contain $q$-torsion for $k < 2p-3$.
+\begin{proof} For $p=2$ this follows from Theorem \ref{thm:smith}, so assume $p\geq 3$.
+By a theorem of Serre \cite[IV, Prop.11]{Serre} we get that $\pi^{st}_m$ does not contain $q$-torsion for $m < 2p-3$.
 Hence whenever $\M(u,v)$ is a closed framed manifold of dimension bigger than $0$ in $\cC$, its order $s$ will satisfy $\gcd(s,q)=1$.

 We can assume that $\cC$ is in primary Smith normal form, and so we get a full subcategory $\Mo(\Z/q^k\Z)$ of $\cC$ by the homology assumption.
-Denote by $a$ and $b$ the two objects in this subcategory.
+Denote by $a$ and $b$ the two objects in this subcategory, with $|a|=|b|+1$.